Browse

 Preparing Red Beans

 Before you pull out those canned red beans, be warned that authentic Nicaraguan Gallo Pinto is made the old-fashioned way using bagged red beans.
-This DOES require more prep time but it honestly ensures the beans have the perfect texture.
+This requires more prep time but it honestly ensures the beans have the perfect texture.
 No mushy beans here!

 Authentic Gallo Pinto starts with boiling bagged red beans.
 It's recommended to NOT use canned beans.